 The Universal Short Title Catalogue (USTC) is a collective database of all books published in Europe between the invention of printing and the end of the sixteenth century.
 It provides access to bibliographic information, book locations and, where available, digital full text of approximately 355,000 editions and around 1.5 million surviving copies, located in over 5,000 libraries worldwide.

 UpToDate is an evidence based, peer reviewed information resource.
 The UpToDate community includes our faculty of more than 3,800 leading physicians, peer reviewers, and editors and nearly 320,000 users.
-Our faculty writes topic reviews that include a synthesis of the literature, the latest evidence, and specific recommendations for patient care.
+Our faculty write topic reviews that include a synthesis of the literature, the latest evidence, and specific recommendations for patient care.
 Our users provide feedback to the editorial group.
 This community's combined efforts result in the most trusted, unbiased medical information available.
+UpToDate can be accessed only through a Hopkins computer or through a device using the Hopkins wireless network (*not* the JHU portal or a VPN).

 The database consists includes information about all US patents (including utility, design, reissue, plant patents and SIR documents) from the first patent issued in 1790 to the most recent issue week.
 Patents from January 1976 to the present offer the full searchable text, including all bibliographic data, such as the inventor's name, the patent's title, and the assignee's name; the abstract; the full description of the invention; and the claims.
 The display of each patent's full-text includes a hyperlink to obtain full-page images of each page of the patent.
 Information from Certificates of Correction and Reexaminations is not included in the full-text database per se, but can be found as pages attached to the full-page images of the original patent.
 Patents from 1790 to December 1975 offer only the patent number and the current US patent classification in the text display, and can be searched only by those fields.
 However, this limited text display also includes a hyperlink to obtain full-page images of each page of the patent.